 “Come now Howard,” Nina said disapprovingly, “if you get too excited you will get sick again and I will have to give you an enema for your own good.”
 Mr. Pepper promptly went silent while Nina watched over him disappointed she could not apply her favorite medical remedy.

-Both Angel and Cynthia soon began clamoring to leave and after a brief lecture on proper motel etiquette from Nina the three were soon heading south towards Charlotte leaving Trixie at the desk and Mr. Pepper in the adjoining office watching television.
+Both Angel and Cynthia soon began clamoring to depart for their shopping trip and after a brief lecture on proper motel etiquette from Nina, the three were soon heading south towards Charlotte leaving Trixie at the desk and Mr. Pepper in the adjoining office watching television.
 Content to have Nina and her irksome daughters gone Trixie pulled out a magazine and began reading hoping for a quiet afternoon.

 As Mr. Pepper rolled himself out to Trixie, she could see the old man was very upset.
 “Sweetie,” he said, “I have a very critical errand for you to run to the main bank in Charlotte.”